comp423-23f/csxl-final-team-a1/docs/equipment-reservation-system-design-doc.md

 Invalid date range
 ![image info](./images/invalidcheckout.png)

-Both Amy Ambassador and Sally Student can click on the checkout button for available equipment types.
-These equipment types have a brief description, and instructions for using a calendar widget to checkout the equipment.
-If a valid date range is selected, the button will be styled as active and work, if not the button will be grayed out and not work.
-The number of available devices is listed beneath each date.
+Both Amy Ambassador and Sally Student can view a page with availability of a type of equipment displayed in a grid.
+The page for each type has a brief description, and instructions for using the grid widget to select dates.
+If a valid date range is selected, the user can checkout the device with the button.